Light Painted Coca-Cola Products

 We have been dabbling with “light painting” at a couple of our weddings last year using our strobe lights to fill in where needed.
 This was several months before I had even heard about John’s light painting class.
 The biggest differences in my images and what John taught us is that his technique is done in near total darkness and it’s not done with strobes, but with lighting devices of all shapes and sizes.

-Light painting creates a finished image that’s impossible to get from traditional lighting techniques.
-It’s very precise and brings out details in a way that’s not possible with traditional studio light techniques.
-I now have my Light Painted Coca-Cola Products image hanging in the studio printed on metal.
+Light painting photography creates a finished image that’s impossible to get from traditional lighting techniques.
+It’s very precise and brings out details in a way that’s not possible any other way.
+I now have my Light Painted Coca-Cola Products image hanging in the studio printed on aluminum.
 It looks totally awesome!
 You have to check it out next time your in the studio.

 Here’s one of our strobe light painted wedding images we created at Luke & Ashley’s Grand View Lodge wedding last summer using our two powerful WITSTRO MoLight AD360II-C’s to light the trees and waterfall after Luke and Ashley left us to return to their wedding dance.

 Here’s the same strobe technique and a “before and after” look from Branden & Janna’s Landmark Center wedding.
 This image was created in Rice Park during the Pokemon craze, with literally hundreds of people roaming about the park.

 My light painted Coca-Cola products project started out looking like this:

 And after more than 60 different images were combined in Photoshop, the completed light painting looks like this:

 To get a better understanding of the complexity of this lighting technique, I’ve created a short video that takes you from start to finish on this fun method of image creation.

 Our class also watched and learned as John light painted this 1957 Cadillac Eldorado at his clients home.